2007 Grand Prix of Cleveland

 The 2007 Grand Prix of Cleveland is the fifth round of the 2007 Champ Car World Series Season.
 It was held on June 24 at the Burke Lakefront Airport, in Cleveland, Ohio.
+As of 2025 this is the last race held in the city.

 Qualifying results

 Sébastien Bourdais lead both Friday and Saturday's qualification sessions.
 Rookie Simon Pagenaud missed the pole by .025 of a second to score his first Champ Car front row starting position next to Bourdais.
 Bourdais chose to start from the left side of the track, opposite the traditional inside position leading to Cleveland's often frantic first turn.

 Race

 An incident-filled race ended with a surprise winner in Paul Tracy, his first victory since the 2005 Cleveland Grand Prix and 31st overall.
 Despite two early crashes which forced him to pit and have his crew replace his nose cone twice, Tracy managed to stay on the lead lap.
 Tracy found himself in lead on lap 70 during the last yellow flag period.
 The extra fuel he gained by his two early pit stops allowed him to gamble on fuel strategy.
 Robert Doornbos, recovering from an early setback of his own after he was black-flagged for blocking, was catching up to him quickly in the final laps but was unable to pass Tracy before the checkered flag after 89 laps.

 Early in the race it looked as if the race would come down to a showdown between Will Power and Sébastien Bourdais as they raced nose to tail, with Bourdais leading from the standing start.
 Power, following the script Bourdais ran to in the Portland race, passed Bourdais after the first round of pit stops by staying out an extra lap.
 But the battle was aborted when Bourdais' car broke down on lap 67.
 Not long later, Power was forced to pit under green on lap 75 to change a tire that failed because of a broken valve.